webdriverio/cucumber-boilerplate/README.md

 - `/^I expect that cookie "$string"( not)* contains "$string"$/`<br>test if cookie with certain value exists
 - `/^I expect that cookie "$string"( not)* exists$/`<br>test if cookie exists
 - `/^I expect that element "$string" is( not)* \d+px (broad|tall)$/`<br>test if element has certain height/width

+# Adding webdriver.io custom commands

+You can add commands by creating a new file (*.command.js) in support/commands.
+All commands are auto-loaded, you can now access them directly.

 # Contributing